LOrhun/Braccio-Arm-Controller/README.md

 Feel free to open issues, submit pull requests, or suggest improvements.

 ## License
-This project is licensed under the Do What The F*ck You Want To Public License
+This project is licensed under the MIT License

 Thank you for your interest in the Braccio Robotic Arm Controller project.
 I hope this readme provides you with the necessary information to get started.